About CENTURY 21 Northstar

 Reserve Study Coordination- A reserve study is required by law in Oregon and Washington.
 This study will evaluate all components and projected maintenance over a 30-year period.
 Prior to creating the proposed annual budget, management will coordinate with the vendor for an updated reserve study.

-Architectural Review Requests- C21 Turner will receive Architectural Review Requests and coordinate with the Board or Review Committee and follow up with notification to the homeowner.
+Architectural Review Requests- C21 Northstar will receive Architectural Review Requests and coordinate with the Board or Review Committee and follow up with notification to the homeowner.

 Lender and Realtor Requests for Information- We will process these requests at no cost to the Association.